 This certificate aims to equip participants with the knowledge and skills required to manage infectious specimens for diagnosis in a clinical microbiology laboratory.
 Participants will learn about the bench microbiology and analytical methods.
 They will also learn about the etiology, transmission, diagnosis and treatment of infections caused by bacteria, fungi, viruses and parasites.
 Students will be equipped with practical laboratory and biosafety knowledge and skills to allow safe and accurate identification of the microbial agents of infection in compromised hosts.

 4. Modular Certificate in Molecular Diagnostics (180 hours)

 Basic Microbiology (30 hours)

 This module investigates the important fundamentals of microbiology and its relevance to the medical laboratory science.
-It covers the types of microorganisms, their relationships to human diseases, and control of these microorganisms.
+It covers the types of microorganisms and their relationships to human diseases.